MyCith/Global-Renscript/README.md

 Do not attempt to re-upload or steal this script.
 Any copied versions are unauthorized and unsupported.

+# ✴️ Disclaimer

+This script is created for educational and development purposes.

+Use at your own discretion.
+The creator assumes no responsibility for misuse or actions taken against your Roblox account...

-# ✏️Notes for beta Version
+# ✏️ Notes for beta Version

 This script is in Beta, version 1.0.2.